 When he was older, Jónas, like many others, worked as a farm laborer for various people around northwestern Iceland.
 When he had saved enough money and had the opportunity to get married, the service was held at the local church called Ríp in Hegranesi, Skagafjörður.

 Photo owned by Hjalti Pálsson og Byggðasaga Skagafjarðar.

 The church shown is the timber church built in about 1837.
 It stood until 1920 and the new church was completed in 1924 according to the Byggðasaga Skagafjarðar Volume V by Hjalti Pálsson frá Hofi.
-His bride was living at a different farm from her birth.
+His bride, Anna Elín Kristjánsdóttir, was living on a different farm from her birth.
 The family had moved seven times in the past 20 years, her father and mother had divorced, and her father at age 50 and then again at age 53 had two children with the housemaid.
 She was 20 years younger.
-The family was living at a farm near the Ríp church called Ketu.
+The family was living on a farm near the Ríp church called Keta.

 The farmers did not raise any crops as we know them — but they had grass that would be cut for feeding the animals in the winter.
 The weather was not warm enough in the short summers to even grow wheat.
 They did not have wood to build their houses and sheds.
 They had turf and rock.
 Some people did get some wood from Denmark … but that would not have been Kristján.
 If he was really lucky, he might have had whale bones for rafters, but that was very unlikely.

 With only 1% of the land in Iceland suitable for farming, it was hard to find land for the increasing population.
 This was made even worse by the Danish King imposing so many tax and trade restrictions on the people of Iceland.
 Their entire lives were merely subsistence living.